bence-toth/triangle-mosaic/README.md

 Triangle Mosaic is [licensed under MIT](./LICENSE).

-Whatever you create with the library or web-based tool is yours and you may license it in any way you see fit.
+The images you create with the library or web-based tool are yours and you may license them in any way you see fit.